OctopusDeploy/blog/blog/2018-05/service-fabric-cluster-targets/index.md

 The really cool thing about these new Azure Targets is the clear separation that now exists between _infrastructure_ concerns and _deployment process_ concerns.
 You can now setup and monitor your Azure infrastructure independently of your project deployment processes, which simplifies and makes it easier to reason about your deployment.

 Our new Azure Targets are available from `2018.5`.
-For more details, you can see the full [2018.5 blog post](https://octopus.com/blog/octopus-release-2018.5) which includes a cool walkthrough video.
+For more details, you can see the full [2018.5 blog post](https://octopus.com/blog/octopus-release-2018.5) which includes an awesome walkthrough video by a real Canadian.

 Please let us know if you have any thoughts/feedback and as always, happy deployments!